manuel-serrano/hiphop/doc/dev.md

   1. Add the option `{ dumpNets: true }` to the reactive machine for which you want to dump the net list.
   2. Run your program.
 This will generate two files: `foo.hh.js.nets-.json` and `foo.hh.js.nets+.json`.
-The former is the net list before optimization the latter with optimization.
+The former is the net list before optimizations the latter after optimizations.
   3. Generate the `.dot` files:
     - bin/nets2dot.js foo.hh.js.nets-.json > nets-.dot
     - bin/nets2dot.js foo.hh.js.nets+.json > nets+.dot